Tango Dancing Polyrhythm/Rubato Style

 If music leads leader and leader leads follower, then who leads musicians, including composer, arranger, bandleader, vocalist, instrumentalists, recording engineers, deejay?
 Answer: human body is both ultimate leader and ultimate follower.
 Good dancing is whatever feels good to body.
 Good dance music is encoding of good dancing.
 To produce good dance music, musicians must feel with their bodies what follower will ultimately feel in hers.
 Musicians convert imagined pleasurable bodily movement into sound, which leader converts into real bodily movement, giving both leader and follower bodily pleasure.

-Tango dance instruction
+Rubato style tango dance instruction

-Experiment with various positions for man's left hand, using partners of different heights.
+Experiment with various positions for leader's left hand, using partners of different heights.
 Reminders about uncomfortable grip, arm position, bodily hygiene (bad body or mouth odors, excessive perfume/cologne, unwashed clothes) and other factors which make for unpleasant embrace.

 To practice apilado embrace and torso lead, initially have follower raise both her hands in air and also close her eyes.
 Apilado torso connection then becomes only way to receive lead.
 Beginner dancers might try to connect torsos by bending forwards from waist rather than ankles: watch for and correct this common error.

 Students should practice partnering with all other students of compatible height.
 If follower complains of tight grip by all leaders, she is probably to blame.
 That is, grip is probably tight because follower is not pressing her torso against leader's torso, as required with apilado embrace, and thus leader has to compensate with tight grip.
-If follower only complains about one leader, and other followers also complain only about that leader, then he is to blame.
+If follower only complains about one leader, and other followers also complain only about that leader, then he is almost certainly to blame.

 Core instability common posture problem in beginner followers, which breaks connection between torso and feet, meaning leader cannot control follower's feet by controlling her torso.
 Leading feels like wrestling match, or like steering wobbly versus stable bicycle.
 Demonstrate walking with exaggerated instability, so side to side motion of hips as with salsa or hula dancing, then compare with stable tango walk: "Walk like cat, not like cow".